Mirza Sahiban

 It is regarded as one of the four popular tragic romances of the Punjab.
 The other three are Heer Ranjha, Sohni Mahiwal and Sassi Punnun.

 Synopsis

-The story was written by Pilu, a poet who lived during 16th century in Punjab.
-Mirza and Sahiban were lovers who lived in Khewa, a town in the Jhang District which was Sahiban's ancestral village.
-Mirza was the son of Banjal, a Kharal chief of Danabad while Sahiban was the daughter of Khiva Khan.
-Mirza and Sahiban belonged to the Jat community.
+The story was first recorded in literary form by Pilu, a poet who lived during the 17th century in Punjab.
+Mirza and Sahiban were lovers who lived in Khewa, a town in Jhang which was Sahiban's ancestral village.
+Mirza was the son of Banjal or Wanjhal, a Kharal chief of Danabad while Sahiban was the daughter of Khiva Khan of the Sials.